bacalhau-project/bacalhau/docs/docs/getting-started/docker-workload-onboarding.md

 ---
-sidebar_label: 'Onboard Docker Workload'
+sidebar_label: 'Docker Workloads'
 sidebar_position: 3
 description: How to use docker containers with Bacalhau
 ---
 import ReactPlayer from 'react-player'

-# Onboarding Your Docker Workloads
+# Docker Workloads

 Bacalhau executes jobs by running them within containers.
+Bacalhau employs a syntax closely resembling Docker, allowing you to utilize the same containers.
+The key distinction lies in how input and output data are transmitted to the container via IPFS, enabling scalability on a global level.

 This section describes how to migrate a workload based on a Docker container into a format that will work with the Bacalhau client.

 :::tip